khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

 .. code-block:: python

-    x = ivy.some_method(...)
+    x = aikit.some_method(...)
-    y = ivy.some_method(...)
+    y = aikit.some_method(...)
     z = x.__add__(y).__mul__(3).__pow__(0.5)
     print(z)

-Even if this works fine for all backend frameworks now, what if Ivy is updated to support new backends in the future, and one of them behaves a little bit differently?
+Even if this works fine for all backend frameworks now, what if Aikit is updated to support new backends in the future, and one of them behaves a little bit differently?
 For example, maybe one framework makes the strange decision to return rounded integer data types when integer arrays are raised to floating point powers.

-Without enforcing the use of the :class:`ivy.Array` class for arrays returned from Ivy methods, we would have no way to control this behaviour and unify the output :code:`z` for all backends.
+Without enforcing the use of the :class:`aikit.Array` class for arrays returned from Aikit methods, we would have no way to control this behaviour and unify the output :code:`z` for all backends.

-Therefore, with the design of Ivy, we have made the decision to require all arrays returned from Ivy methods to be instances of the :class:`ivy.Array` class.
+Therefore, with the design of Aikit, we have made the decision to require all arrays returned from Aikit methods to be instances of the :class:`aikit.Array` class.

 API Monkey Patching
 -------------------

-All ivy functions with array inputs/outputs have been wrapped to return :class:`ivy.Array` instances while accepting both :class:`ivy.Array` and :class:`ivy.NativeArray` instances.
+All aikit functions with array inputs/outputs have been wrapped to return :class:`aikit.Array` instances while accepting both :class:`aikit.Array` and :class:`aikit.NativeArray` instances.
 This allows for the control required to provide a unified array interface.
 For more details on wrapping, see the `Function Wrapping <../../deep_dive/function_wrapping.rst>`_ page in deep dive.